itsyouonline/caddy-integration/oauth/README.md

 Plugin features:

-- protects paths based on oauth2 `scope`
+- protects paths based on organization membership
-- protects paths based on oauth2 username
+- protects paths based on username
 - use JWT to make it stateless and reduce API calls to Oauth2 server
 - log following infos to stdout : host, time, http verb, path, http method, username